-Northern White Cedar has long been the preferred choice for building everything from canoes and fence posts to cozy cabins and luxury homes.
+Northern White Cedar has long been the preferred choice in logs and lumber for building everything from canoes and fence posts to cozy cabins and luxury homes.
 But why?
 Well, here’s the story of Northern White Cedar in America.

 Native Americans of the Great Lakes region recognized the great durability and insect resistance of Northern White Cedar.
 They valued this wood so much that they used it to make their canoe ribs and slats.
 They even used the oils extracted from the twigs to make chest decongestants.